w3f/research/docs/research_team_members/samuel.md

 samuel@web3.foundation

 I am a microeconomist with an interest in contracts, auctions, and contests.
 I hold a PhD from the University of Basel.
-For more information, see my personal webpage at [samuelhaefner.github.io](https://samuelhaefner.github.io).

 **Publications**